 - ice cubes (for shaking)

-- Combine tequila, Campari, grapefruit juice, lime juice and simple syrup in a shaker.
+- Pour tequila, Campari, grapefruit juice, lime juice and simple syrup into a shaker.

 - Add several ice cubes and shake vigorously until liquids are chilled and mixed.